 There is great need for transport planes for many war purposes, and the supply, although substantially increasing at a more rapid rate, is not equal to all the demands.
 This means that it is not possible to furnish the civilian airlines in the United States with anywhere near the number of planes that they could usefully employ.
-Nevernear the number of planes that they could usefully employ. theless, it should soon be possible to return to the airlines a substantial number of the planes taken from them a year ago last May. record to date of returning only 16 planes, 5 of which were replacements for destroyed planes, is not creditable.
-The air lines of the United States have established that they can utilize any transport planes furnished to them with a very high degree of efficiency.
-This feator, although not the calc or controlling feator, is your important factor, although not the sole or controlling factor, is very important and should be given most careful consideration before transport planes are assigned to other uses where the efficiency factor will be substan-
+Nevertheless, it should soon be possible to return to the airlines a substantial number of the planes taken from them a year ago last May. record to December 1, 1943, of returning only 20 planes, 6 of which were replacements for destroyed planes, is not creditable.
+The committee is gratified that now 7 additional planes are being returned to the air lines, 2 of which are for replacement.
+The air lines of the United States have established that they can utilize the transport planes furnished to them with a very high degree of efficiency. factor, although not the sole or controlling factor, is very important and should be given most careful consideration before transport planes are assigned to other uses where the efficiency factor will be substantially less.

-The Committee has requested our armed services to furnish figures as to the comparative efficiency in ton-miles and passenger-miles and in average daily hours of flight time of the transport planes operated by them.
+The Committee has requested our Air Services to furnish figures as to the comparative efficiency in ton-miles and passenger-miles and in average daily hours of flight time of the transport planes operated by them.